Improving Generalization in Federated Learning by Seeking Flat Minima: Related Works

 \subsection{Statistical Heterogeneity in Federated Learning}

 Federated Learning is a topic in continuous growth and evolution.
 Aiming at a real-world scenario, the non-i.i.d. and unbalanced distribution of users' data poses a significant challenge.
 The \textit{statistical heterogeneity} of local datasets leads to unstable and slow convergence, suboptimal performance and poor generalization of the global model \cite{zhao2018federated,hsu2019measuring,hsu2020federated}. \fedavg \cite{mcmahan2017communication} defines the standard optimization method and is based on multiple local SGD \cite{ruder2016overview} steps per round.
 The server-side aggregation is a weighted average of the clients' updates.
 This simple approach is effective in homogeneous scenarios.
 Still, it fails to achieve comparable performance against non-i.i.d. data due to local models straying from each other and leading the central model away from the global optimum \cite{karimireddy2020scaffold}.
-In order to mitigate the effect of the \textit{client drift}, many works enforce regularization in local optimization so that the local model is not led too far apart from the global one \cite{li2020federated,karimireddy2020scaffold,hsu2020federated,acar2021federated,li2021model}.
-Moreover, averaging gradients collected from clients having access to a limited subset of tasks may translate in oscillations of the global model, and suboptimal performance on the global distribution \cite{lin2020ensemble}.
-Therefore another line of research looks at improving the aggregation stage using server-side momentum \cite{hsu2019measuring} and adaptive optimizers \cite{reddi2020adaptive}, or aggregating task-specific parameters \cite{smith2017bayesian,briggs2020federated,caldarola2021cluster}.
-To the best of our knowledge, no prior work has attempted to explain the behavior of the model in federated scenarios by looking at the loss surface and convergence minima, which is, in our opinion, a fundamental perspective to fully understand the reasons behind the degradation of heterogeneous performance relative to centralized and homogeneous settings.
-To this end, we focus on explicitly seeking parameters in uniformly low-loss neighborhoods, without any additional communication cost.
-By encouraging local convergence towards flatter minima, we show that the generalization capacity of the global model is consequently improved.
-Moreover, thanks to the cyclical average of stochastic weights - accumulated along the trajectory of SGD during rounds on the server-side - broader regions of the weight space are explored, and wider optima are reached.
-Referring to the terminology introduced by \cite{yuan2021we}, we aim at bridging the \textit{participation gap} introduced by unseen clients distributions.
+To mitigate the effect of the \textit{client drift}, many works enforce regularization in local optimization so that the local model is not led too far apart from the global one~\cite{li2020federated,karimireddy2020scaffold,hsu2020federated,acar2021federated,li2021model}.
+Indeed, averaging models/gradients collected from clients having access to a limited subset of tasks may translate into oscillations of the global model and suboptimal performance on the global distribution \cite{lin2020ensemble}.
+Therefore, other lines of research look at improving the aggregation stage using server-side momentum~\cite{hsu2019measuring} and adaptive optimizers \cite{reddi2020adaptive}, or aggregating task-specific parameters~\cite{smith2017bayesian,briggs2020federated,caldarola2021cluster}.